ekam-g/globalssh/README.md

-# Welcome To Global SSH! 🎉️
+# Welcome To Global SSH Alpha! 🎉️

 ## Why Should I Use It?